deetoo/AnywherePreflight/README.md

-#DISCLAIMER#
+# DISCLAIMER #
-These scripts are not official Armor Defense products, no warranty express or implied.
+*These scripts are not official Armor Defense products, no warranty is expressed or implied.*